• Skip to primary navigation

 • Add the Ovaltine, crushed Kit Kats and vanilla extract to the mixture and mixture everything together until well combined.

-2 tablespoon Ovaltine, 1 teaspoon Vanilla Extract
+2 tbsp Ovaltine, 1 tsp Vanilla Extract

 • If using an ice cream machine: Pour the ice cream mixture into the ice cream bucket and churn the ice cream according to the manufacturer's instructions.